bphenriques/scala-example-slack-bot/README.md

    1. `chat:write` (obvious)
    2. `commands` to support slash `/` commands
    3. FIXME `incoming-webhook` so that we can listen and act on webhooks.
 This is similar to older API but now is limited to bots.
-3. Create a slash command, for example, `/interactive-form` and for now, copy the link returned when running `ngrok http 80`.
+3. Create a slash command, for example, `/interactive-form` and for now, copy the link returned when running `ngrok http 8080` following by `/slash/events`.
+4. Go to "Interactivity & Shortcuts" and enable it.
+Copy the link returned when running `ngrok http 8080` following by `/slash/interactivity`.
 4. Go to `Install App` and install to a workspace of your choice.
 If you are not the administrator, you might need wait for an approval.
 5. Invite the app to a channel (use the `@<Name>` followed by clicking on the prompt to invite).
 6. Create a local file named `local.dev.env` with the credentials [official-docs](https://api.slack.com/start/building/bolt-java#credentials) with: